Joeli Veitayaki

-His son Haereti Hetet has also followed in his father's footsteps in playing for the Flying Fijians at prop.
+His son Haereiti Hetet has also followed in his father's footsteps in playing for the Flying Fijians at prop.

 Veitayaki played for the Blues and Northland.
 He made his Super Rugby debut for the Blues against the Sharks in 1999.
 He also had a stint with Irish club Ulster.
+Veitayaki had undergone a kidney transplant in January 2025 at the Auckland City Hospital.

+Veitayaki died on 21 October 2025, at the age of 58.